-We're excited to open the call for entries for the 17th Annual Phoenix Film Festival.
-Our dates for the upcoming year are April 6 to April 13, 2017 and we anticipate another great year with incredible films and film-hungry audiences.
-We've got a great venue, excited folks and all we need are your films.
+We're excited to open the call for entries for the 18th Annual Phoenix Film Festival.
+The festival once again returns to early April and we anticipate another great year with incredible films and film-hungry audiences.
+We've got an amazing venue, excited audiences and all we need are your films.
+Plus this year we're expanding to a second weekend which gives us an opportunity to screen most films at least three times.

 The Phoenix Film Festival has been named one of The 25 Coolest Film Festivals and a Top 50 Worth the Entry Fee by MovieMaker Magazine and has been called the most filmmaker-friendly festival out there.
 The Phoenix Film Festival is a program of the 501c(3) non-profit Phoenix Film Foundation, started in 2000, and it has quickly become Arizona's Largest Film Festival.